eddieh/Configuration/README.md

 ![edit build config](https://github.com/eddieh/Configuration/blob/master/Images/xcode-build-config.png)

-### Specifying a Configuration in Bash
+### Specifying a Configuration in Bash for Xcode

     -xcconfig filename
       Load the build settings defined in filename when building all targets.
-These settings will override all other set- tings, including settings passed individually on the command line.
+These settings will override all other settings, including settings passed individually on the command line.

+### Configuring Configurations in Android Studio

+### Specifiying a Configuration in Bash for Android Builds

 ## How It Works